This post may contain affiliate links. Please read our disclosure policy.

 Nutrition information is automatically calculated, so should only be used as an approximation.

-This post was first published in December 2014.
+This Chicken pot pie soup recipe was first published in December 2014.
 Updated in December 2018 with new photos, video, step-by-step photos and tips.
+Updated since with improvements and for housekeeping reasons.

 Some of the links in this post may be affiliate links – which means if you buy the product I get a small commission (at no extra cost to you).
 If you do buy, then thank you!
 That’s what helps us to keep Kitchen Sanctuary running.
 The nutritional information provided is approximate and can vary depending on several factors.
 For more information please see our Terms & Conditions.